rajplays66/RJBlog/README.md

-# RJBlog
+# RJSyncro
-Welcome to RJBlog
+Welcome to RJSyncro